Brandt Mle 1935: Description

 The Brandt Mle 1935 was a simple and effective weapon, consisting of a smoothbore metal tube fixed to a base plate (to absorb recoil), with a lightweight bipod mount.
 The team of the Mle 1935 was made of five men: a leader, a firer, an artificer and two suppliers.
 When a mortar bomb was dropped into the tube, an impact-sensitive primer in the base of the bomb would make contact with a firing pin at the base of the tube, and detonate, igniting a gunpowder charge, which would propel the bomb out of the tube, and towards the target.

 HE mortar bombs fired by the weapon weighed 1.33 kilograms.
 A French infantry company in 1940 was allocated one Mle 1935 mortar.

 This weapon provided a pattern for other light mortars used during World War II.
 Among the best known is the U.S. 60-mm M2 mortar.
 Captured examples were used by the Germans as the 6 cm Granatwerfer 225(f).

 A Romanian-made Mle 1935 mortar in the National Military Museum, Romania.

 Romania also purchased and license-built the Mle 1935 mortar prior to and during the Second World War.
 The mortars were produced at the Voina Works in Brașov, with a production rate of 26 pieces per month as of October 1942.

-Viet Minh also locally produced the motar 60mm Brandt MLE1935 during the First Indochina War.
+Viet Minh also locally produced the mortar 60mm Brandt MLE1935 during the First Indochina War.